aflashyrhetoric/aflashyrhetoric.github.io/content/posts/humility.md

 > "How long will it take me to learn how to code?"

 Well, let's informally break down some factors that affect a person's ability to learn.
-Some obvious ones factors: intelligence, persistence, past experience, resourcefulness, and how much time you have to study.
+Some obvious ones: intelligence, persistence, past experience, resourcefulness, and how much time you have to study.
 Excelling at any one of these means you'll be able to learn far more quickly.

 - If you're a genius, you'll be better off.
 - If you're extremely persistent, you'll be better off.